JolekPress/Quick-get_field/readme.txt

 == Description ==

 This plugin is specifically for developers.
 It is intended to provide a more efficient way of accessing Advanced Custom Fields (ACF) data.
-Once installed, there will be a new function named `jp_quick_get_field()` that accepts the same parameters as the standard ACF `get_field()` function.
+Once installed, there will be a new function named `jp_quick_get_field()` that accepts the same parameters as the standard ACF `get_field()` function and returns the same data, but faster.

 == Installation ==